chasoft/react-router-filepath-validator/README.md

 - Invalid filepaths will be underlined in red.
 - "Ctrl + Click" on valid file path to open that file.
 - For other files other than `routes.ts/js`, you need to run the command `Validate React Router File Paths` manually.

-## What's New in Version 1.1.2

-- Fixed issue where file paths ending with `.tsx` (like "route.tsx") were incorrectly detected.
-- Improved regex patterns for all React Router function types.
-- Supports only `.jsx` and `.tsx` files.

 ## Note